Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -modules

 Now restrict $X$ along the inclusions of categories $\bbJ \arr \cJ \arr \cI$.
-The homotopy colimit over $\bbJ$ is the usual mapping telescope, and we have just argued that each map $\bm \arr \mathbf{m + 1}$ of $\bbJ$ induces a closed inclusion $X_{m} \arr X_{m + 1}$.
+The homotopy colimit over $\bbJ$ is homotopy equivalent to the usual mapping telescope, and we have just argued that each map $\bm \arr \mathbf{m + 1}$ of $\bbJ$ induces a closed inclusion $X(\bm) \arr X(\bm + \mathbf{1})$.
 It follows that the top horizontal map in the following commutative diagram is a weak homotopy equivalence:

-The vertical map of homotopy colimits is induced by the inclusion of categories $\bbJ \arr \cJ$, and is a weak equivalence by Lemma \ref{theorem_A_hocolim_version}.
-Therefore the bottom horizontal arrow is a weak equivalence as desired. \end{proof}
+The vertical map of homotopy colimits is induced by the inclusion of categories $\bbJ \arr \cJ$, and is a weak homotopy equivalence by Lemma \ref{theorem_A_hocolim_version}.
+Therefore the bottom horizontal arrow is a weak homotopy equivalence as desired. \end{proof}

 \begin{lemma} The $\cI^{\op}$-space $B(*, \cJ, \cI)$ is level-wise contractible. \end{lemma} \begin{proof} Evaluated at $V$, the bar construction is:

 The represented $\cI$-space $\cI(V, -)$ is the evaluation $F_{V}(*)$ of $F_V$ on a point.
 Thus $\cI(V, -)$ is an $F I$-cell complex, and in particular is cofibrant.
 By Lemma \ref{cofibrant_colim}, the homotopy colimit over $\cJ$ is weak homotopy equivalent to the colimit: